Eloy Jiménez Player Props: White Sox vs. Twins

-The Chicago White Sox, including Eloy Jimenez and his .474 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starter Louie Varland and the Minnesota Twins at Guaranteed Rate Field, Wednesday at 7:10 PM ET.
+The Chicago White Sox and Eloy Jimenez, who went 2-for-4 with an RBI last time in action, battle Pablo Lopez and the Minnesota Twins at Guaranteed Rate Field, Thursday at 2:10 PM ET.

-In his most recent game, he notched a home run while going 1-for-4 against the Twins.
+He strung together two hits (going 2-for-4 with an RBI) in his last appearance against the Twins.

 Eloy Jiménez Game Info & Props vs. the Twins